FlorianFusseder/SpatialDatabases/frontend/README.md

 To setup the database you will import an dump of our postgres database.
 This will add all datasets that we have imported to your postgres database.

+To import the data execute the following command with corrected paths.

+`psql spt-project < path/to/backup`

+spt-project is the name of the database that you want to import the data into.

 The data is then composed in views to be presented in a consistent form to geoserver.
 See the setup_data_views.sql file for the general structure of the data views and how they are composed to the final view that is presented to geoserver.